Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   1. version_check: Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2021.2
   2. board_repo:    Downloads the board files for pre-production and es1 from the Xilinx GitHub
   3. xsa:           Building the thin platform xsa (only pre-synth)
-  4. linux:         Building linux and sysroot (with Petalinux)
+  4. linux:         Building linux and sysroot (with Petalinux or Yocto)
   5. xpfm:          Building the Vitis Platform
   6. bif:           Copy over necessary (Peta)linux files to the generated software platform (required by the Vitis packager)
   7. ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo